ObPose: Leveraging Pose for Object-Centric Scene Inference and Generation in 3D: Experiments

 \section{Experiments}

-To evaluate \obpose's performance on unsupervised segmentation tasks of 3D scenes and to demonstrate its ability to estimate 6D poses of objects, we conduct experiments on two YCB object datasets \citep{calli2015ycb}.
-One is a video dataset of RGB-D images captured from a fixed front view and another is a dataset of static images captured from three different points of view.
-The three views are obtained by rotating the camera by $120^{\circ} /240^{\circ}$ around the z-axis of the world frame.
-All images are shuffled so that ground-truth pairing information is not used for training.
-In each dataset, two to four randomly selected objects are spawned on the table.
-The metrics used for evaluation are described below.
-Performance is compared against the recent baseline of ObSuRF \citep{stelzner2021decomposing}, which, to the best of our knowledge, is the only unsupervised scene segmentation model that operates on RGB-D images of 3D scenes.
-To validate our model design decisions, we also compare performance using different attention mechanisms on the encoder side, i.e.~slot attention \citep{locatello2020object} and IC-SBP \citep{engelcke2021genesis} with an object encoder that does not model object pose.
-In addition, we also compare two ablations of the \obpose~encoder, i.e.~one conditioned only on the locations of the objects and one conditioned on the full 6D poses.
+To evaluate \obpose's performance on unsupervised object-centric inference and generation of 3D scenes we conduct experiments on the CLEVR-3D dataset~\citep{johnson2017clevr} and the MultiShapeNet dataset used by ObSuRF \citep{stelzner2021decomposing}, and on two YCB object datasets \citep{calli2015ycb}.
+One of the YCB object datasets is a moving-object (video) dataset of RGB-D images captured from a fixed front view.
+The other YCB dataset contains static images captured from three different points of view, where the three views are obtained by rotating the camera by $120^{\circ} /240^{\circ}$ around the z-axis of the world frame.
+Performance on all datasets is compared against the recent baseline of ObSuRF \citep{stelzner2021decomposing}, which, to the best of our knowledge, is the only unsupervised scene inference and generation model that operates on RGB-D images of 3D scenes.
+To validate our model design decisions, we compare performance using two alternative attention mechanisms in the encoder, one from slot attention \citep{locatello2020object} and another from an IC-SBP that does not explicitly model object location and orientation \citep{engelcke2021genesis}.
+We further compare two ablations of the \obpose~encoder: one conditioned only on the locations of the objects, and one conditioned on the full 6D poses.